-Full access to light
+- Full access to light

-Accessibility: Greenhouses need attention and it should be in a location you can easily get to
+- Accessibility: Greenhouses need attention and it should be in a location you can easily get to

-Attached or detached?
+Attached or detached greenhouse?

-The adjoining building can provide the solid North wall of the greenhouse.
-If this is already insulated, this makes an excellent protected side of the greenhouse, minimizing heat loss and exposure to the elements.
+- The adjoining building can provide the solid north wall of the greenhouse.
+If this is already insulated, this makes an excellent protected side of the greenhouse, minimizing heat loss and exposure to the elements

-Proximity to your house and easy access to the greenhouse
+- Close proximity to your house and easy access to the greenhouse

-Proximity to electrical and water hook-ups
+- Close proximity to electrical and water hook-ups

 Some potential disadvantages of an attached solar greenhouse:

-What if it can’t face directly South?
+What if it can’t face directly south?